laravel/docs/application-testing.md

 The `visit` method makes a `GET` request into the application.
 The `see` method asserts that we should see the given text in the response returned by the application.
 The `dontSee` method asserts that the given text is not returned in the application response.
 This is the most basic application test available in Laravel.

-You may also use the 'visitRoute' method in order to make a 'GET' request into the application via a named route:
+You may also use the 'visitRoute' method to make a 'GET' request via a named route:

     $this->visitRoute('profile');

-Of course, you can pass route parameters in the usual way:

     $this->visitRoute('profile', ['user' => 1]);